BurstProject/burstcoin/README.md

 @LithMage provided fixes and enhancements to the UI

+@Quibus DownloadCache

 @rico666
 * moved the wallet from Nxt to BRS/Burst namespace
 * improvements and fixes to the documentation - revival of javadoc references
 * general code refactoring and styleguide unification (Google JAVA Styleguide)
 * removed obsolete/unused code - tens of thousands of LOCs
 * fixes and enhancements to the UI

+Other contributors

+Accepted pull requests improving the wallet quality in several areas were made by @Doncode, @naiduv

 ## Links